 As of December 31, 2014, the Company maintained one active share option and restricted share unit plan, the 2007 Plan.
 The 2007 Plan provides for the grant of share options, restricted share units, restricted shares, share appreciation rights and dividend equivalent rights.
 The 2007 Plan provides for grants of incentive share options only to the Company's employees or employees of any parent or subsidiary of TGH.
 Awards other than incentive share options may be granted to the Company's employees, directors and consultants or the employees, directors and consultants of any parent or subsidiary of TGH.
 Under the 2007 Plan, which was approved by the Company's shareholders on September 4, 2007, a maximum of 3,808,371 share awards may be granted under the plan.
 On February 23, 2010, the Company's Board of Directors approved an increase in the number of shares available for future issuance by 1,468,500 shares, which was approved by the Company's shareholders at the annual meeting of shareholders on May 19, 2010.
-At December 31, 2014, 339,953 shares were available for future issuance under the 2007 Plan.
+On May 21, 2015, TGH's board of directors approved an amendment and restatement of the 2007 Plan increased the maximum number of shares available for future issuance by 2,000,000 shares and extended the term of such plan for ten years from the date of the annual meeting of shareholders.
+At December 31, 2015, 1,865,942 shares were available for future issuance under the 2015 Plan.